 - Consider the academic and extracurricular activities you might like to pursue in college.

-- Plan to take the SAT and/or ACT (register early).
+- Plan to take (if available) the SAT and/or ACT (register early).

 - Visit the websites of the colleges you’re interested in and request

-- Review the admission requirements for these colleges to ensure you are on the right track.
+- Review the admission requirements for these colleges.

-- Begin discussing and planning how you and your family will pay for your college education.
+- Begin planning how you will pay for your college education.

 - Attend financial aid meetings

-- Identify people who know your academic strengths and could write letters of recommendation for you.
+- Identify people who could write letters of recommendation for you.

-- Go to college fairs and find out about visits to your high school or hometown by admission
+- Go to college fairs and find out about visits by admission

 You have started the process.
 You know more about yourself.
 You know more about the schools that interest you.